 Did you know that the average net worth for today’s high school graduates (and pretty much all millennials) is negative?
 Yes, negative…

 But the above average high school graduate - looking onto college and a successful career - doesn’t want to be in the negative.
-Here’s five money tips for the graduate that wants to be in the top 1%.
+Here’s five financial tips for high school students (and recent graduates) that want to be in the top 1%.

 1. Know All The Pie Slices For Paying For College